Techtalk

 Driver support:

-Comprehensive, available for almost all hardware
+Comprehensive and available for almost all hardware

 Community and support:

-Very large, extensive documentation and global support
+Very large, extensive documentation, and global support

 Complexity: